aserebryakov/aserebryakov.github.io/_posts/2024-11-04-no-default-in-switch.markdown

       |            ^
 ```

-So immediately we know that this upgrade will require some additional work to be done.
+We immediately know that this upgrade will require some additional work.

 ## Pros

-Bug in the code causes compilation error, so most probably it doesn't even reach CI reducing the time to bug discovery.
+A bug in the code causes a compilation error, so it most likely doesn't even reach CI, reducing the time to bug discovery.

 ## Cons

-It cant be overwhelming to implement if the `enum class` has a lot of values and the most of the values aren't used.
+It can be overwhelming to implement if the `enum class` has a lot of values, and most of the values aren't used.

+## Conclusion

+We are always taught to write a `default:` branch in all our `switch` statements.
+This is good general practice, but as
+we saw in this example, intentionally removing it can save the most precious resource we have — time.

 ## Happy Coding!